-Report on the Financial Statements
+Report on the Consolidated Financial Statements

-We have audited the accompanying consolidated financial statements of Great American Bancorp, Inc. and subsidiary ("Company"), which comprise the consolidated balance sheet as of December 31, 2013 and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Great American Bancorp, Inc. and subsidiary ("Company"), which comprise the consolidated balance sheets as of December 31, 2014 and 2013 and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Consolidated Financial Statements